Baton Rouge Louisiana Temple Wiki

 Individuals and Contractors

-Originally the temple was designed by Church Architectual and Engineering Services, assisted by Paul Tessier & Associates.
-Leaon Rowly was the Church’s Project Manager for the temple, which was built by Layton Construction Co..
+Originally, the temple was designed by Church Architectural and Engineering Services, assisted by Paul Tessier & Associates.
+Leon Rowly was the Church’s Project Manager for the temple, which was built by Layton Construction Co..

 The new temple look was designed by VCBO Architecture and the Church Special Projects Department.
 Wadman Corporation was the General Contractor for the reconstruction.